StevieReyJuan/BrewHop/readme.md

 ## Acknowledgments

-* **Walter Guevara** - My mentor and a source of inspiration on where to take this project next
+* **Walter Guevara** - My mentor and a source of inspiration for where to take this project next